-While much of the emphasis has been placed on advising women to abstain from alcohol while pregnant, research shows men who consume alcohol can cause FASD in their children.
-Though it’s not clear how much alcohol it takes, it is clear dads should be passing on alcohol if they want to ensure their children are healthy.
+While much of the emphasis has been placed on advising women to abstain from alcohol while pregnant, research shows men who consume alcohol can cause disorders in their children.
+Though it’s not clear how much alcohol is a risk factor, it is clear dads should be passing on alcohol if they want to ensure their children are healthy.

-The study, which was published in the American Journal of Stem Cells in May 2016, detailed how a father’s lifestyle can have an unexpected influence on his child’s health, including having a child with FASD.
+A study, published in the American Journal of Stem Cells in May 2016, detailed how a father’s lifestyle can have an unexpected influence on his child’s health.

 Senior researcher Joanna Kitlinska, Ph.D. stated, in an article published in Tech Times